jhpyle/docassemble/_docs/initial.md

 For more information about the `/list` page, see the documentation for the [`dispatch`] configuration directive.

-<a name="allow non-idempotent questions"></a>You can set `allow
-non-idempotent questions: False` in the [`metadata`] in order to enforce strict idempotency of [`question`]s with generic objects, iterators, or multiple choice selections.
-If your interview has non-idempotent logic, there is a risk that variables will be set improperly.
-The `allow non-idempotent questions` currently defaults to `True`, but in the future, it will default to `False`, which may break some interviews.

 <a name="error action"></a>You can set an `error action` if you want
 your interview to do something substantive in the event that your interview encounters an error that it would otherwise show to the